Veritius/bevy_stardust/udp/protocol.md

 The equivalent of this is in TCP is the SYN/ACK packet sent by the server.

-#### Initiator response
+#### Initiator finish
 Assuming the listener accepts the connection, the initiator will send the third and final packet in the handshake protocol.
-This is the 'initiator response' where there can be two outcomes: the connection becomes fully established, or the connection is terminated.
+This is the 'initiator finish' where there can be two outcomes: the connection becomes fully established, or the connection is terminated.

 | Type  | Description                |
 | ----- | -------------------------- |